Although there is still much to be discovered, nutrition and chronic disease management may have a closer relationship than you think.

-Most clinicians received very little educational training in nutrition.
+Most clinicians received very little training in nutrition.
 In addition, there is a constant stream of new information and evidence-based nutrition recommendations.
 Educate yourself by putting nutrition topics on your educational radar.
-Make a goal to read a nutrition article or listen to a nutrition podcast each month or even subscribe to a reputable nutrition newsletter.
+Make a goal to read a nutrition article or listen to a nutrition podcast each month.
+You can even sign up for a reputable nutrition newsletter.

 The Academy of Nutrition and Dietetics or the American Heart Association are two helpful websites with dependable information and resources.
 When attending medical conferences, select a course which includes diet or nutrition.

 There are several valid and reliable nutrition screening tools that are free to use.
 Many are also easy to include in an initial assessment.
 It is important to ensure that the selected screening tool is ideal for your particular patient population.